kubernetes/website/content/en/docs/concepts/storage/volumes.md

 default `emptyDir` volumes are stored on whatever medium that backs the node such as disk, SSD, or network storage, depending on your environment.
 If you set the `emptyDir.medium` field to `"Memory"`, Kubernetes mounts a tmpfs (RAM-backed filesystem) for you instead.
-While tmpfs is very fast, be aware that, unlike disks, files you write count against your container's memory limit.
+While tmpfs is very fast be aware that, unlike disks, files you write count against your container's memory limit.